 Origin and History of Use

-The name “azurite” comes from Latin, borrowed a Persian word (lazhward) for blue, which in the form of lazurium became azurium, and gave us our word azure.
+The name “azurite” comes from Latin, borrowed a Persian word (lazhward) for blue, which in the form of aquarium became azurium, and gave us our word azure.

 Azurite was often used in tempera paintings of the Middle Ages when ultramarine (lazurite) was not available or considered too expensive.
-However, it often darkened in egg tempera when applied to the upper layers of the painting.
+However, it has been observed to darken in egg tempera when applied to the upper layers of the painting.

 Lippo di Dalmasio (1353?–1410), The Madonna of Humility, c.
 1390, egg tempera on canvas, 110 × 88.2 cm, National Gallery, London